 Sheriff Cole with a large weapon and drug cache seized during a search warrant.

-Detective Hamilton with a large marijuana seized during a search warrant.
+Detective Hamilton with a large marijuana plant seized during a search warrant.

 Meth Lab bust.
 These ingredients when combined are very volitable and unpredictable.